Desktop Linux Transition: Initial Report

 Hardware and Software Functionality

-- Browser alternatives: Firefox and Chromium are used, as the preferred Arc browser is unavailable for Linux.
-Web versions of Airtable, Spotify, and Apple Music were accessible.
+For web browsing, Firefox and Chromium are currently in use, as the preferred Arc browser is unavailable for Linux.
+Web versions of Airtable, Spotify, and Apple Music were easily accessible.

 Gaming Experience

-CachyOS offers a one-click gaming package that includes Proton, Steam, and Heroic Games Launcher.
+CachyOS simplifies the gaming setup by offering a one-click gaming package that includes Proton, Steam, and Heroic Games Launcher.
 Following the root partition expansion, the game "The Outer Worlds" was installed and ran successfully using Proton, with cloud save synchronization working.
-The previously identified gaming mouse issue persisted, with the mouse functioning for input within games but not on the desktop.

 Outstanding Issues and Future Plans

-Minecraft: Bedrock Edition presented a challenge, as an official Linux version is not available.
-While Java Edition works, attempts to run the Android app via MCPE Launcher were unsuccessful.
+A significant challenge emerged with Minecraft: Bedrock Edition, for which an official Linux version is not available.
+While the Java Edition works, attempts to run the Android app via MCPE Launcher were unsuccessful.
 Exploring the Windows version with Proton is a planned next step.
-Other untried areas include face authentication (howdy), an Arc browser alternative (Zen), cloud storage synchronization, Git configuration, and a comprehensive backup strategy.

 Conclusion